-The opening sections of this document establish the context for developing on-shore wind and solar energy in Wales.
-The importance of landscape as an element of national cultural identity is also acknowledged, resulting in policy that ensures that the most highly valued landscapes and locations in Wales are protected.
+The opening sections of this document establish the context for developing onshore wind and solar energy in Wales.
+The importance of landscape as an element of national cultural identity is also acknowledged, resulting in policy that ensures that the most highly valued landscapes and locations in Wales are protected from these developments.
+This is similarly reflected in the need to improve ecosystem resilience and aligns with the Section 6 duty.